googlecodelabs/headless-commerce-demo/README.md

 #### Store Secrets with Secret Manager

-Use the following commands to create Secrets with Secret Manager so we can securely use them with Cloud Run
+Use the following commands to create Secrets with Secret Manager so you can securely use them with Cloud Run

 ```bash
 printf $CTP_CLIENT_ID | gcloud secrets create ctp-client-id  --data-file=-